akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

   - Attribute label: `Translation queued`
   - Attribute group: `Translations`
   - Usable in grid: enabled
-* `Translation locales`: This multi select attribute should contains in its `options` all destination locales Julia can use to make her translation requests.
-These same `locales` must of course also already exist in Akeneo PIM and in your online Translation tool.
-This attribute allows Julia to choose one or more target locales for her translation project.
+* `Translation locales`: This attribute allows Julia to choose one or more target locales for her translation project.
+This multi-select attribute should contain, in its `options`, all the possible destination locales Julia can use for her translation requests.
+These same `locales` must already exist in Akeneo PIM and in your online translation tool.
 Set up this attribute as followed:
   - Attribute type: multi select
   - Attribute code: `translationLocales`
   - Attribute label: `Translation locales`